-- !
-A 1995 RAND report for the U.S. Air Force specifically warns of the threat that 50 caliber sniper rifles-like the Barretts obtained by Al Qaeda-present to the security of aircraft on Air Force bases.
+- A 1995 RAND report for the U.S. Air Force specifically warns of the threat that 50 caliber sniper rifles-like the Barretts obtained by Al Qaeda-present to the security of aircraft on Air Force bases.
 12 Applying precisely the same analysis to civil aviation facilities compels the conclusion that the 50 caliber sniper rifles now known to be in the hands of bin Laden and other terrorists are a threat of the highest order to both commercial and private civil aviation.
 This threat extends not only to the destruction of scheduled airliners, but also to civil aircraft serving business executives, celebrities, and government officials.
 The RAND report notes that its logic regarding air base attacks "would apply equally well to strikes against such valuable, and vulnerable, installations" as "satellite downlink and control facilities, oil pipelines, and port facilities-whose destruction could seriously impede U.S. response to crisis or conflict."
-13 - !
-50 caliber sniper rifles continue to be found in the arsenals of domestic terrorist and extremist groups, including among others a group in Michigan that planned to kill the state's governor, U.S. Senator, and federal judges, and another in West Virginia that plotted to blow up an FBI facility.
+13 - 50 caliber sniper rifles continue to be found in the arsenals of domestic terrorist and extremist groups, including among others a group in Michigan that planned to kill the state's governor, U.S. Senator, and federal judges, and another in West Virginia that plotted to blow up an FBI facility.
 14 Insurrectionist rhetoric threatening federal officials and public figures is common on a popular bulletin board catering to sniper rifle owners and enthusiasts.
-15 - In the sile of the balancing their benefits against the enormous risk they present.b
+15 - An e-mail threat to "kill a well-known political figure" was received by Sniper Country, one of a number of Internet web sites popular among the growing civilian sniper culture.
+16 Sniper Country says it turned the threat over to the U.S. Secret Service, which reportedly found the threat to have been made by a minor.
+The web site has since posted a "warning to Minors and Militants" advising that it does not support their activities.
+Nevertheless, the incident is graphic proof of a danger the VPC warned of in its first report two years ago-the ability of widespread "instructional material available in the sniper subculture to roil troubled minds and teach home-grown terrorists or impressionable juveniles how to use the destructive capabilities of sniper rifles to maximum effect."
+17 their benefits against the enormous risk they present.b

 This dangerous situation exists because the gun industry is the only consumer product industry, with the ambiguous exception of tobacco, whose products are not subject to basic consumer health and safety regulation.
-Accordingly, the industry is free to design, make, and market these products with no independent review
+Accordingly, the industry is free to design, make, and market these products with no independent review balancing